pedrofranceschi/vimfiles/README.md

     git clone --recursive https://github.com/pedrofranceschi/vimfiles.git

-Rename the repo to .vim:
+Rename the repo to .vim in your home:

-    mv vimfiles .vim
+    mv vimfiles ~/.vim

 Link vimrc and gvimrc to your home: